 The recovery key password is deleted right away from the customer’s online profile.
 As the drives that are used for failover and backup are sync’d up with the latest data the keys are removed, says Microsoft.

 Windows 10 Pro and Enterprise users can generate new encryption keys that are never sent to Microsoft.
-For that, you will have to first turn off BitLocker to decrypt the disk, and then turn on BitLocker again.
+To do so, you must first turn off BitLocker to decrypt the disk and then turn it on again.

 When doing this, you will be asked where you want to back up the BitLocker Drive Encryption Recovery Key.
 This key will not get shared with Microsoft, but make sure you keep it safe, because if you lose it, you may lose access to all your encrypted data.